WFU/Southern Cone: Chile & Argentina

 Activities & Excursions

-Students will have an arrival orientation and a group trip to Valparaiso/Viña del Mar.
-Other excursions to include visits to Easter Island, Torres del Paine and/or San Pedro de Atacama.
+Students will have orientation in both Buenos Aires and Santiago and a group trip to Valparaiso/Viña del Mar.
+Other excursions to include visits to Easter Island, Torres del Paine and/or San Pedro de Atacama in addition to local excursions and activities.

-Students will pay regular WFU tuition and a housing fee.
-The cost will include materials, orientations, some side trips, some meals, housing during the program, laundry, and registration fees.
+Students will pay regular WFU tuition, a housing fee and a meal fee.
+The cost will include materials, orientations, some side trips, most meals, housing during the program, laundry, and registration fees.

-Students are responsible for personal expenses, some meals, visa and passport fees and all airfare (the United States to Buenos Aires, from Buenos Aires to Santiago and from Santiago to the United States).
-However all accepted Wake Forest students will receive a travel scholarship up to $1,500.00.
+Students are responsible for personal expenses, some meals, visa/entry fees and passport fees and all airfare (the United States to Buenos Aires, from Buenos Aires to Santiago and from Santiago to the United States).
+Please note that all accepted Wake Forest students will receive a travel scholarship up to $1,500.00.

 *Good academic standing